- Key Facts

 - Although children from the age of 10 are included in the survey, published figures are for Adults 15+, unless stated otherwise.
 Data on respondents under 15 can only be accessed by RAJAR subscribers.

-- So that small stations can be surveyed, the overall adult sample is about 100,000 per year, with each respondent only participating for one week.
+- So that small stations can be surveyed, the overall diary sample is about 100,000 per year, with each respondent only participating for one week (a panel participant contributes up to 3 diaries per Quarter).

 - The sampling is devised so that each station’s sample is representative of the area it covers.
-The smallest sample for a station on RAJAR is 500 adults over 12 months, for stations with a TSA (Total Survey Area) under 300,000.
-The National stations report on a quarterly sample of approximately 25,000 adults.
+The smallest sample for a station on RAJAR is 500 diaries over 12 months, for stations with a TSA (Total Survey Area) under 300,000.
+The National stations report on a quarterly sample of approximately 25,000 diaries.

 The RAJAR sampling procedure